 Following the Combine, Pro Days take place, offering another opportunity for players to display their skills.
 Many top prospects who opt not to fully participate in the Combine use Pro Days to showcase their abilities and support their teammates.

 If teams still have lingering questions or concerns, they invite up to 30 prospects to their respective team headquarters.
 These visits provide a chance for further evaluation—whether mental, physical, or medical.
-For players, it’s a demanding journey filled with assessments, but it’s all worth it for the moment they get to shake the Commissioner’s hand on draft day.
+For players, it’s a demanding journey filled with assessments, but it’s all worth it for that moment when they get to shake the Commissioner’s hand on draft day.

 Travis Hunter will likely be a top-five pick with a real possibility of going 1st overall.
 The Patriots appear to be his likely destination considering they are the only team in the top five who doesn’t need a QB.
 The NFL Draft 2025 is scheduled to be held at Lambeau Field in Green Bay on April 24–26.